Facets of Random Symmetric Edge Polytopes, Degree Sequences, and Clustering: Graph Ensembles via Markov Chain Monte Carlo Sampling

 \subsubsection{\(k\)-Regular Graphs}

-One special case of graphs of interest are \(k\)-regular graphs, i.e., graphs where every vertex has degree \(k\).
-The number of connected regular graphs on \(n\) vertices is a well-studied sequence~\cite[Sequence A005177]{OEIS}.
-Intuitively, for larger values of \(k\) the average local clustering should be higher, due to higher edge density.
-What is less clear is what to expect from the number of facets of the symmetric edge polytope as \(k\) varies.
-Figure~\ref{fig:18vertregularsall} provides a plot of average local clustering and number of facets for 3390 connected regular graphs on 12 vertices (note that there are 18979 such graphs).
+A classic family of graphs with a fixed degree sequence are \(k\)-regular graphs, i.e., graphs where every vertex has degree \(k\).
+The number of connected regular graphs on \(n\) vertices is a well-studied integer sequence~\cite[Sequence A005177]{OEIS}.
+Based on our previous observations, for larger values of \(k\) the average local clustering should be higher, due to higher edge density.
+What is less clear is what to expect from the number of facets of the symmetric edge polytope as \(k\) varies, especially for small \(k\).

+Figure~\ref{fig:12vertregularsall} provides a plot of average local clustering and number of facets for 3390 connected regular graphs on 12 vertices (that there are 18979 such graphs), sampled using double-edge MCMC for each \(k\).
+Note that for small values of \(k\), there is a trend that \(\facets(G)\) increases as \(\Cws\) increases.
 When \(k\) is small, the average local clustering is generally less than \(0.4\) and the number of facets varies widely.
-As \(k\) increases, the average local clustering varies steadily less, and the number of facets concentrates near the value of \(\facets(K_{12})=4094\).
+As \(k\) increases, the average local clustering varies less, and the number of facets concentrates near the value of \(\facets(K_{12})=4094\).
 In general, it is reasonable to expect that as the edge density of a \(k\)-regular graph \(G\) increases, and thus as the graph becomes closer to a complete graph, there will be many connected spanning bipartite subgraphs where the induced subgraph of \(G\) on each shore of the bipartition is connected.
-Additional data plots from ensembles of \(k\)-regular graphs on 18 vertices for \(k=3,7\) are given in Figures~\ref{fig:18vert3red} and~\ref{fig:18vert7reg}.